 Welcome to the website of The Rochester Bridge Trust.
 Since Roman times a bridge has crossed the River Medway at Rochester, and since medieval times the Wardens and Assistants of Rochester Bridge have maintained this strategic river crossing.
-Today the Trust owns and maintains the two A2 bridges and the service bridge at Rochester, crossings as important for today’s traffic and modern life as at any time in our history.
+Today the Trust owns and maintains the two road bridges and the service bridge at Rochester, crossings as important for today’s traffic and modern life as at any time in our history.
+This service is provided free of charge to the public.

 I hope you will enjoy our website and learn more about the history and current work of The Rochester Bridge Trust.
 My first named predecessor as Bridge Warden in 1383, Robert Rowe, could never have envisaged the technology enabling your research today.